stlucasgarcia/connect-four/README.md

 pip install -r requirements.txt
 ```

-## Meta
+## 👨🏻‍💻 Meta

-If you need any help, contact the developers and we will help you if you ran through any issue or have any ideas, don't hesitate to contact us.
+If you need any help, contact the developers and we will help you if you run through any issue or have any ideas, don't hesitate to contact us.

 Lucas Garcia – [@lsglucass](https://twitter.com/lsglucass) – lsglucas@pm.me